websiteinspiration/bugsplat.rb/entries/2014-03-30-using-stripe-checkout-for-subscriptions.md

 id:    chksb
 tags:  Programming, Stripe
 show_upsell: true
+description: Stripe provides a gorgeous pre-built credit card form called Stripe Checkout.
+Learn how to best use it for subscription applications.
 ---

 Stripe provides a gorgeous pre-built credit card form called [Stripe Checkout](https://stripe.com/docs/checkout).
 Checkout is mainly intended for one-off purchses like [Dribbble](http://dribbble.com/) or [my book](/mastering-modern-payments).
 Many people want to use it for their Stripe-powered subscription sites so in this article I'm going to present a good way of doing that.